kkiyama117/dotfiles/dot_config/claude/commands/orchestrator.md

       - Branch names should start with `feature/` followed by a brief summary of the task.
     - If you can choise `Claude Sonnet` model, use it when doing this section (especially in coding) .
     - Break down tasks into small, manageable units that can be completed within a single commit.
-    - Execute subtasks within a step (in parallel if planed in `todos.md`).
+    - Execute subtasks within a step (in parallel if told in `todos.md`).
       - Always update `.context/tasks/todos.md` to mark how far a task has been completed
     - Create a checklist for each task to manage its progress.
     - Wait for all subtasks in current step to complete